-- 9.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
-We support children and families within school through staff knowing children well and if children are experiencing issues we ensuring regular 'check-ins' with trusted adults on a daily basis.
-We quickly refer to external agencies and work in partnership with parents to support them at home.
-If children need time out of class or additional input we endeavour to personalise support in order to ensure that the child's voice is always at the centre of the care and support we provide. - 9.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education.
+- 13.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
+All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 13.2 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy.

-- 9.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy. - 10 Children who are lesbian, gay, bi or trans (LGBT) - 10.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
+14.0 Children who are lesbian, gay, bi or trans (LGBT)

+- 14.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
 Unfortunately, children who are LGBT, or are simply perceived to be LGBT, can be targeted by other children.
-The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open. - 10.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.
+The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open. - 14.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them. - 14.3 Our staff recognise the many unknowns about the impact of social transitioning, and staff carefully consider the broad range of needs that children may have.
+This is done in partnership with parents "other than in the exceptionally rare circumstances where involving parents would constitute a significant risk of harm to the child".
+(NB, this amendment will remain under review pending the outcome of the consultation).

-11 Child-on-child abuse
+15.0 Child-on-child abuse